 You are a suitable candidate for tooth removal in the following cases:

-Another situation in which extraction is necessary is where the immune system of a person is compromised.
-If a particular tooth so much as poses a risk of infection, it needs to get extracted.
+Another situation in which extraction may be necessary is when the immune system of a person is compromised.

 Impacted Wisdom Teeth

 Growing at odd angles, these teeth do not have enough room to come out.
 Even if you’re not experiencing any problems with them, there’s a high chance of such teeth getting decayed.

 Not just that, but they can also impact the teeth in the front.
 Moreover, you can develop cysts around impacted wisdom teeth.
 So, if you have one, your dentist may recommend a wisdom tooth extraction.

 What To Think About Before You Have Tooth Extraction In Turkey?

 When getting a tooth removal surgery, you need to ask the dental surgeon about their qualifications and experience.

 Additionally, knowing that they have liability insurance can also help you in making an informed decision.